ISA Certified Arborist — Serving the Bay Area

 Call Now Get Free Quotes

 Preventing storm damage requires pre-event tree assessment and management.
 According to Michael Schuck, ISA Certified Arborist WE-15750A, in August–September before storm season, hire a certified arborist to identify hazardous branches ($250–$500 assessment).
 Remove all dead branches, especially large ones hanging over homes.
 Reduce crown density by 15–20% on trees in exposed locations to improve wind flow.
 Remove trees with major cavities, trunk cracks, or severe lean.
 Storm-vulnerable species (Monterey pine, blue gum eucalyptus, weak-branched trees like willows) warrant more aggressive pre-event management.
 After major storms, document damage and contact your insurance company.
 Tree removal following storms costs $3,000–$8,000+ depending on size and complexity.
-Homeowners with comprehensive pre-storm assessments and maintenance records maximize insurance claim success and minimize property damage.
+Homeowners with thorough pre-storm assessments and maintenance records maximize insurance claim success and minimize property damage.

 Preventing storm damage requires pre-event tree assessment and management conducted in late summer.
 According to Michael Schuck, ISA Certified Arborist WE-15750A, in August through September before storm season, hire a certified arborist to identify hazardous branches at $250–$500.
 Remove all dead branches, especially large ones hanging over homes.
 Reduce crown density by fifteen to twenty percent on trees in exposed locations to improve wind flow.
 Remove trees with major cavities, trunk cracks, or severe lean.
 Storm-vulnerable species (Monterey pine, blue gum eucalyptus, weak-branched trees like willows) warrant more aggressive pre-event management.
 After major storms, document damage and contact your insurance company.
 Tree removal following storms costs $3,000–$8,000-plus.